Friday, December 26, 2008

 Who knew being a polyglot could get you in trouble even when you’re the pope?
 When Pope Benedict XVI gave Christmas greetings Dec.
 25 to Rome and the world in 63 languages, one of those idioms turned out to be a mini-minefield.

-head of Greece’s small Democratic Revival party reportedly sent a critical missive to the pope for giving Christmas well-wishes in Macedonian.
+A former government minister and now head of Greece’s small Democratic Revival party reportedly sent a critical missive to the pope for giving Christmas well-wishes in Macedonian.
 The Italian news agency ANSA reported yesterday it had obtained a copy of the two-and-a-half-page typed letter the Greek politician sent to the German pontiff.

-Macedonian which, the author asserted, is not a language but a Slavic dialect.
+Apparently the letter admonished the pope for using Macedonian which, the author asserted, is not a language but a Slavic dialect.
 The letter, according to ANSA, reportedly gives numerous reasons this Cyrillic-lettered lingo does not exist.

-But a quick search on the Vatican Web site shows papal season’s greetings were given in Macedonian every year going back
+But a quick search on the Vatican Web site shows papal season’s greetings were given in Macedonian every year going back at least until 1997.

-Macedonia since it gained independence from Yugoslavia in 1991.
+ANSA attributes the critique as just the latest sparring resulting from this Balkan nation’s use of the name Macedonia since it gained independence from Yugoslavia in 1991.
 Greece objects to this landlocked state north of Greece taking the name Macedonia for a variety of reasons, including the fear Skopje might have territorial claims on Greek Macedonia.
 You can read about the complex name controversy here.